 Stone drew in a deep breath.
 “I hope so,” she muttered as she let it out.

-“Hope, major, is not a sound basis on which to base an operation.”
+“Hope, Major, is not a sound basis on which to base an operation.”
 Then, after placing his hand on Stone’s shoulder in an effort to reassure her, Devin made ready to leave.
 “Keep at it as long as you can.
 I’ll have Maria check in with you in an hour to update you with what the media hacks are reporting so you can add it to the information your people are putting out.”

-“Roger that, sir.”
+“Roger that, Sir.”

 Satisfied things were playing out exactly as he had anticipated, Devin pivoted about and headed out into the cool night air where he would spend a few minutes alone to collect his thoughts and relax before turning his attention to the next item on his agenda.